-The Financial Aid Office (FAO) is located in Hardin South, Room 102, or call (940) 397-4214.
-Correspondence requesting financial aid information should include: anticipated period(s) of enrollment (summer terms, fall and/or spring semesters); student's classification; previously attended educational institutions; marital or dependency status; and expected major and minor fields of study, if known.
+The Financial Aid Office (FAO) is located in the Hardin Administration Building, South Wing, Room 102, or call (940) 397-4214 or email financial-aid@mwsu.edu.
+Correspondence requesting financial aid information should include: anticipated period(s) of enrollment (fall and/or spring semesters or summer term(s)); student's classification; previously attended educational institutions; marital or dependency status; and expected major and minor fields of study, if known.
 Aid applicants must be accepted for admission to the University and submit all required financial aid paperwork to the MSU-FAO before any aid commitment can be made.
-Summer guest students are not eligible to receive financial aid; also, graduate students enrolled in only Military Science courses are not eligible to receive financial aid.
+Summer guest students are not eligible to receive financial aid; also, a graduate student enrolled in military science courses only is not eligible to receive financial aid.